mooseyscountrygarden.com » Garden Articles » Gardening Articles 2004« Winter Colour | Gardening Verbs »

 Northern Summer

-Back in London, the northern hemisphere Moosey duo have both discovered the joys of summer garden visiting (and summer garden photography).
-They feel sorry for me down here - they think my garden's all bleak and bare, with skeleton trees and artistic clumps of dead seed-heads and gloomy vistas.
+Back in London, the northern hemisphere Moosey web-master has discovered the joys of summer garden visiting (and summer garden photography).
+He feels sorry for me down here - he thinks my garden's all bleak and bare, with skeleton trees and artistic clumps of dead seed-heads and gloomy vistas.

 Southern Winter